vippsas/vipps-solutions/invoice-through-epayments/README.md

    [create payment](https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/CreatePayments)
    request.

-   Request access to the user' mobile number by including the `scope` parameter with a value of `phoneNumber`.
+   Request access to the user' phone number by including the `scope` parameter with a value of `phoneNumber`.

    Here is an example of a valid request body: